 Meet the first-ever Equality, Diversity and Inclusion Lead Associate Editor of the International Journal of Art Therapy

-Trish is an Art Psychotherapist, Clinical Supervisor, Lecturer, Activist, Research Consultant, Artist, and recently Published Author based in the UK and Qatar.
+Trish is an Art Therapist, clinical supervisor, lecturer, activist, research consultant, artist and recently published author, who is based in the UK and Qatar.

-We asked Trish to share her thoughts on future developments for the profession of art therapy as a whole, as well as her vision for the new role of the EDI Lead Associate Editor.
+We asked Trish to share her thoughts on future developments for the profession of art therapy, as well as her vision for the new role of EDI Lead Associate Editor.

-The catalyst for creating this role and other changes in British Association of Art Therapists (BAAT) and IJAT was from 25th May of 2020, the murder of George Floyd and the ‘Black Lives Matter’ movement, which forced global protests and demands against all types of discrimination, oppression, and racism.
+The catalyst for creating this role and other changes in the British Association of Art Therapists (BAAT) and IJAT was from 25 May 2020, the murder of George Floyd and the ‘Black Lives Matter’ movement, which forced global protests and demands against all types of discrimination, oppression and racism.

 This ripple effect of pain, anger and exclusion felt by many in the art therapy world was voiced.

 Amongst other collectives, the Art Therapy Race and Culture (ARC) special interest group, which is for art therapists who are members of BAAT, worked hard by meeting weekly during 2020 to hold a space for authentic and often difficult reflections of pain, trauma, grief, insecurities, hopes, resilience, fears and then the call to action.